 Right now, I cannot emphasise how important it is for you to document what you are going through right now, in some form or another.
 I promise you it will help you later on during your studies.
 Document it in any way that works for you: audio-record yourself talking; draw; scrapbook or write.
 This is just for you.
 Write your fears, the challenges you are facing.
 While it may not seem like it right now, this will really help you later on.
 It may even slot int your methodology chapter.

 We are all facing real challenges.
 There are health risks and there is a level of global stress and anxiety which makes research difficult.
 It changes things.
 This time is like no other and means that the research, and data you collect (and data you create through your journal) will also be invaluable.
-Try and reframe it as an opportunity if you can.
-I know it can be hard but let’s try.
+My go-to is to always try and see things as an opportunity, but I din’t know about that right now.
+I think we all just need to do our best to get through in whatever way we can.
+Maybe the best thing we can do is simply accept what we are feeling and accept that whatever we are producing is okay right now.